 Today is the birthday of the late Alan Eames, one of the first Americans who wrote extensively about beer, especially in a serious way, mining history and culture for his topics.
 I never met Alan, though I talked to him on the phone a few times.
-When he passed away a couple of years ago, my friend Pete Slosberg bought his library, and donated much of it to the Brewers Association in Boulder, Colorado, for their library.
-When Pete and his wife moved to San Francisco recently, he gave me several boxes from the library, mostly old newsletters, press releases and other miscellaneous stuff.
+When he passed away a few years ago, my friend Pete Slosberg bought his library, and donated much of it to the Brewers Association in Boulder, Colorado, for their library.
+When Pete and his wife moved to San Francisco, he gave me several boxes from the library, mostly old newsletters, press releases and other miscellaneous stuff, including the poem below.

 By coincidence, today is also the day when many people celebrate the Greek philosopher Aristotle’s birthday around 384 B.C.E.
 Nobody’s sure of the exact date that Aristotle was born, and I’m not even sure why today is used by so many sources, but it’s as good a day as any, I suppose.
-Anyway, I was browsing through one of Eames’ books today, “A Beer Drinker’s Companion,” from 1986, and came upon this 17th century poem, which also mentions Aristotle.
+Anyway, I was browsing through boxes of Alan’s papers and found a Xeroxed copy of a 17th century poem from one of Eames’ books, “A Beer Drinker’s Companion,” from 1986, which also mentions Aristotle.
 The author is unknown, but it seemed appropriate because of the connection between Alan Eames and Aristotle and their mutual birthday today.
 Enjoy.

 Beer and Women